finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Add Tokens, with settings for label, size, shape, and color (also add color to dice)
 - Game-Play: Color the default card action green
 - Game-Play: Always reveal the top card of a stack

-## Backlog
-- Bug-Fix: Freeze in Multiplayer Lobby on Android client
-- Bug-Fix: Multiplayer Disconnect in game-play on Android client with Android Host
 - Game-Creation: Edit Button in Main Menu
 - Game-Play: Modify dice to have more than 6 faces
 - Game-Play: Support multiple card selection